mwkpe/pichi/README.md

 # PiPoint
 A GNSS location transceiver for the Raspberry Pi

 A small program for reading NMEA sentences from a GNSS receiver.
-The data can be logged or transmitted and received via UDP.
+The data can be logged, or transmitted and received via UDP, basically turning the Rasperry Pi into an GPS tag.

 Development setup
 ---